 The prevalence of diabetes mellitus is increasing worldwide, including among women of childbearing age, with an additional 150 million adult cases projected by 2030.
 Diabetes poses significant risks to pregnant women and developing fetuses.
 These risks can be minimized through effective contraception and appropriate preconception care.
-According to the 2016 U.S. Medical Eligibility Criteria (MEC) for Contraceptive Use, only non-hormonal birth control methods such as barrier methods and the copper IUD (Cu-IUD) can be used without restriction (MEC Category 1) in women with diabetes.
+According to the U.S. Medical Eligibility Criteria (MEC) for Contraceptive Use that was updated in 2020, non-hormonal birth control methods such as barrier methods and the copper IUD (Cu-IUD) have no restriction for patients with diabetes-related diseases, while the levonorgestrel-IUD, implant, and progestin-only pill advantages generally outweigh theoretical or proven risks.
 Diabetes is an independent risk factor for micro- and macrovascular disease and contraceptives that do not further raise these risks are preferred.
 At the same time, the risk of unplanned pregnancy, particularly in the setting of poor glycemic control, must be weighed against the risks of the contraceptive.

 There is no indication for diabetes screening prior to the initiation of any form of contraception.
 Concern has been raised about the impact of hormonal contraception on glucose metabolism; however, no short or long-term effects have been proven.
 After detailed review of the diabetic patient’s medical history, hormonal contraceptive methods can be considered.
 Combined hormonal contraceptives (CHC) do not increase the risk of developing diabetes, even in patients with a history of gestational diabetes.
 CHC are safe and effective for women with diabetes not complicated by vascular disease (MEC Category 2).
 CHC can be prescribed in women with insulin-dependent diabetes unless they have severe microvascular disease such as retinopathy, nephropathy, and neuropathy, or the duration of disease is greater than 20 years.
 Estrogen-containing contraceptives are contraindicated in diabetic women with persistent hypertriglyceridemia or uncontrolled hypertension.
 Women with diabetes should have lipid and blood pressure screening prior to and after the initiation of CHC.
 CHC increases the risk of stroke and myocardial infarction in diabetic women.
 CHC are not recommended for diabetic women who have any additional cardiovascular risk factors, such as tobacco use.
 Women with type 2 diabetes frequently have obesity and other associated cardiovascular risk factors which may affect the decision to prescribe CHCs.